darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/module-order.md

 It is possible to reset the module order back to the v3.0 default order by clicking on the _reset parameters_ icon on the _module order_ header.
 You can also use the _presets menu_ to change the ordering to either v3.0 default or to legacy ordering.

-For a list of the default module orderings, please refer to the [_default module order_](../../../special-topics/module-order.md) section.
+For a list of the default module orders, please refer to the [default module order](../../../special-topics/module-order.md) section.